 The following essay titles suggest that the essays in response should be argumentative in nature.

 You will be able to develop an exact position as you dig deep to collect data and improve your knowledge.
-Once you have taken a defined stance, you will need to express the essay’s main argument and convince the reader to agree to your position by presenting analysis, evidence, and evaluation.
+Once you have taken a defined stance, you will need to express the essay’s main argument and convince the reader to agree with your position by presenting analysis, evidence, and evaluation.

 Discuss the effects of climate change on the human population.

-• The above title does not merely ask you to state all the effects of climate change you can think of.
+- The above title does not merely ask you to state all the effects of climate change you can think of.

 Evaluate the efficacy of anti-racism measures put in place at workplaces in the UK.

-• Just providing a selection of statistics about anti-racism measures will not be sufficient.
+- Just providing a selection of statistics about anti-racism measures will not be sufficient.

-• Present your argument about what measures have proved to be the most effective or least effective.
+- Present your argument about what measures have proved to be the most effective or least effective.

 Assess the impact of the conquest of Constantinople in the 15th century on world history.

-• Don’t just assess a few random details of the battle of Constantinople.
+- Don’t just assess a few random details of the battle of Constantinople.

-• Present your argument about the specific impact of the conquest of Constantinople on the power dynamics of the world.
+- Present your argument about the specific impact of the conquest of Constantinople on the power dynamics of the world.

-How to Approach an Argumentative Essay
+How to Approach an Argumentative Essay?

 An argumentative essay should be based on rational thinking.
 The approach of the author should be objective in nature.
 Rather than basing your argument on emotions, you should rely on logic and evidence.

-While there are many approaches to writing an argumentative essay, the two most common methods that would enable you to write a first-class piece are: The Rogerian method and the Toulmin method.
+While there are many approaches to writing an argumentative essay, the two most common methods that would enable you to write a first-class piece are the Rogerian method and the Toulmin method.

 Toulmin Argument Building Model